Doist/pdfsvc/README.md

 Service accepts POST requests expecting utf8 html bodies and proper `Content-Type: text/html` header.
-If html is successfully converted, reply would have code 200 OK and `Content-Type: application/pdf`, the body would have pdf document.
+If html is successfully converted, reply would have code 200 OK and `Content-Type: application/pdf`, the body would be a pdf document.

 If pdfsvc is started with `TOKEN` environment variable or `-token=value` flag,